Guides

 References

-1. Immigration Rules: Appendix Continuous ResidenceSee CR 1.1 (qualifying period end date choices) and CR 3.1 (180 days in any 12‑month period).
+1. Immigration Rules: Appendix Continuous ResidenceSee CR 1.1 (qualifying period end date choices), CR 3.1 (180 days in any 12-month period), and CR 3.3 (Long Residence transitional absence checks).

 2. Home Office guidance: Continuous residence (guidance, accessible version)Explains how caseworkers calculate periods and count absence days; version 8.0 (29 July 2025).